 'A major opportunity'

-The report shows only around a quarter of all members of the Group of 20 major economies — Argentina, Australia, Brazil, Britain, Canada, China, the European Union, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey and the United States — have dedicated up to 3 percent of their GDP to the promotion of low-carbon energy measures.
+The report shows only around a quarter of all members of the Group of 20 major economies — Argentina, Australia, Brazil, Britain, Canada, China, the European Union, France, Germany, India, Indonesia, Italy, Japan, Mexico, Russia, Saudi Arabia, South Africa, South Korea, Turkey and the United States — have dedicated up to 3% of their GDP to the promotion of low-carbon energy measures.

 In September, Chinese President Xi Jinping told the General Assembly his nation, the world’s biggest emitter of greenhouse gases, plans to achieve carbon neutrality by 2060.
 Xi called for a “green revolution,” despite China’s heavy reliance on coal to produce electricity.